BertA-immalle/GIP_webapp/README.md

 ## explenation

-this is first and and formost a school project.
+This is first and and formost a school project.
 It is a webapplication where you can comment on my earlier video I made for an explenation for a tool.
-In my instance it was youtube.
-I did this with a colleague of mine.
+It could also be used at the start or end of a tour around the workingspace.
+You tell your guest that if they want they can leave a comment on the video you're displaying to them.
+And it is always assuring to visitors they can leave some quote or working point anonymous.